photoprism/photoprism/README.md

 ## Upcoming Features and Improvements ##

 Our [Project Roadmap](https://link.photoprism.app/roadmap) shows what tasks are in progress and what features will be implemented next.
-You're invited to give ideas you like a thumbs up, so we know what's most popular!
+You are invited to give ideas you like a thumbs-up, so we know what's most popular.

-Keep in mind that we have a zero-bug policy and do our best to help users when they need support or have other questions.
-This comes at a price, as we can't give exact deadlines for new features.
-Our team receives many more requests than can be implemented, so we also want to emphasize that we are in no way obligated to implement the features, improvements, or other changes you request.
+Be aware that we have a zero-bug policy and do our best to help users when they need support or have other questions.
+This comes at a price though, as we can't give exact release dates for new features.
+Our team receives many more requests than can be implemented, so we want to emphasize that we are in no way obligated to implement the features, improvements, or other changes you request.
 We do, however, appreciate your feedback and carefully consider all requests.

-**Because sustained funding is key to releasing new features in a timely manner, we encourage all users to support our mission by [signing up as a sponsor](https://link.photoprism.app/sponsor) or purchasing a commercial license.
+**Because sustained funding is key to releasing new features in a timely manner, we encourage you to support our mission by [signing up as a sponsor](https://link.photoprism.app/sponsor) or purchasing a commercial license.
 Ultimately, that's what's best for the product and the community.**

 ## GitHub Issues ⚠️ ##